jall/dotfiles/README.md

   - https://github.com/mattbrictson/dotfiles
   - https://github.com/jessfraz/dotfiles
 - Tests
-- Iterm2 settings/colours/keymap
 - Add OSX defaults
   - Desktop view 'snap to grid'
-  - Dock on the right
-  - Dock on the top right?
-Old blogs suggesting CLI changes possible but didn't work on High Sierra
   - Login items (will brew services do this?)
   - Docker for Mac
   - Slack
-  - Configure trackpad settings - disable 'natural' scroll
-  - Set default login shell to `/usr/local/bin/bash` to use updated Brew bash instead of OSX bundled one; see [this answer](https://superuser.com/a/48241)
-    May want something like this too if it needs to be in the list of allowed shells

-    ```sh
-    grep -q -F '/usr/local/bin/bash' /etc/shells || sudo echo '/usr/local/bin/bash' >> /etc/shells
-    ```

 - Add `GH_TOKEN` notes, or add generator to Makefile

 ## Notes